 Whilst the described work was mostly intended as a proof-of-concept—illustrating an approach that we think will be productive—it does show that: (a) it is possible to move towards a more data-driven approach in terms of specifying aspects of the cognitive models of agents within simulations, (b) that such an approach does significantly change the outcomes in terms of how a diversity of beliefs could be socially preserved whilst those within groups can still remain cohesive, but also (c) that within-group convergence is quite sensitive to the importance of coherence and (d) the potential of this approach to be applied and extended in a number of directions.

+Individuals perceive the political world from a subjective viewpoint and often apply subjective cognitive models, which causes them to experience coherence differently and respond in distinct ways to outside influences.
+This aspect has been rarely studied using (data-driven) models.
+We have presented such an approach, using CCA to identify groups with shared cognitive models, and comparing simulation results of coherence-seeking individuals for a case in which they share a cognitive model and a case in which they hold distinct cognitive models.
+In our model, individuals may share a cognitive model even if they hold very distinct beliefs.
+Two individuals—for example, one with conservative beliefs about migration and economic policies, and one with liberal beliefs on both topics—may both feel coherent, because they share the same cognitive model; a third person with mixed liberal/conservative beliefs may feel coherent only if she holds a different cognitive model that deviates from the conservative–liberal scheme.
+Ideological pressures may be one possible explanation for the alignment of cognitive models between antagonistic groups, but in this study we are agnostic as to how the individuals have come to share cognitive models.
+Empirical data on how coherence perception differs within a population, would be useful to validate the model.

 In our model, coherence drives two separate kinds of outcome: between-group as well as within-group diversity.
 This is particularly true if coherence means something different for the individuals because their cognitive models differ.
 If coherence is unimportant to individuals, a consensus emerges.
 The more coherence plays a role (so that cognitive models differ), the more diversity manifests within and between groups.
 Interestingly, we find that the model exhibits non-linear behaviour: a small increase in the importance of coherence can cause a sudden shift from consensus to pronounced diversity, but this threshold varies among different groups.

-Our model emphasises the need for agent-based simulation by showing that probabilistic coherence maximisation in a social structure does not necessarily lead to the obvious outcomes (just becoming more extreme in the direction that a group started with in terms of its belief values).
+Our model emphasises the need for agent-based simulation by showing that probabilistic coherence maximisation in a social structure does not necessarily lead to the obvious outcomes (just becoming more extreme in the average direction that a group started with in terms of its belief values).
 Some results, such as the differential emergence of within-group diversity and between-group diversity, are path-dependent phenomena and thus non-trivial to understand from an equilibrium analysis.